 This post was sponsored by Enjoy Life Foods.
 All comments and opinions are my own.
 This post also contains affiliate links.

-An easy, treat with only a few store-bought ingredients that requires no baking!
+These Monster Eyeballs are an easy, treat with only a few store-bought ingredients that requires no baking!
 A simple Halloween treat that is sure to make the kids smile and sure to save you some time.
 This treat is perfect for classroom Halloween parties to include those with food allergies since nothing is homemade!
 Free of gluten, dairy egg, peanut & tree nuts.
 Vegan too!

-First off, congrats to kady_sumner for winning my previous Instagram giveaway!
+First off, congrats to kady sumner for winning my previous Instagram giveaway!
 Be sure to follow me on Instagram, as I’ve been having lots of fun giveaways lately!

 Now to the good stuff: Let me tell you a love story about chocolate.